-The following table is a reconciliation of the beginning and ending balances of the reserve for losses and loss adjustment expenses as of December 31, 2015 and 2014:
+The following table is a reconciliation of the beginning and ending balances of the reserve for losses and loss adjustment expenses as of December 31, 2016 and 2015:

-For the year ended December 31, 2015, the Company recorded a provision for losses of \$47.9 million, which consisted of \$42.9 million of incurred losses related to payment defaults that occurred in 2015 ("current accident year claims") and \$5.0 million of incurred losses related to adverse development on reserves established in years prior to 2015 ("prior accident year claims").
-As of December 31, 2015, the Company's liability for unpaid losses was \$111.0 million, which related to twenty-six insured transactions, with a remaining aggregate in-force par outstanding of \$144.6 million, excluding the aforementioned case reserves.
-The Company recorded LAE incurred of \$1.3 million in 2015 and unpaid LAE of \$3.8 million as of December 31, 2015.
+For the year ended December 31, 2016, the Company incurred losses of \$34.2 million, which consisted of \$26.9 million of incurred losses related to payment defaults that occurred in 2016 ("current accident year claims"), \$2.1 million of net adverse development on reserves established in years prior to 2016 ("prior accident year claims") and \$5.1 million of discount accretion.

-For the year ended December 31, 2014, the Company recorded a provision for losses of \$41.9 million, which consisted of \$30.6 million of incurred losses related to payment defaults that occurred in 2014 and \$11.3 million of incurred losses related to adverse development on reserves established in years prior to 2014.
-As of December 31, 2014, the Company's liability for unpaid losses was \$105.6 million, which related to twenty-four insured transactions, with a remaining aggregate in-force par outstanding of \$135.3 million, excluding the aforementioned case reserves.
-The Company recorded LAE incurred of \$2.0 million in 2014 and unpaid LAE of \$4.5 million as of December 31, 2014.
+The 2016 accident year losses are comprised of one credit that experienced an initial payment default and one credit downgraded from CQC3 and fully settled in 2016.
+As of December 31, 2016, the Company's liability for unpaid losses was \$111.4 million, net of salvage and sale of \$21.5 million, which related to twenty-nine insured transactions, with a remaining aggregate in-force par outstanding of \$183.7 million, excluding the aforementioned case reserves.
+The Company recorded LAE incurred of \$5.1 million in 2016 and unpaid LAE of \$4.7 million as of December 31, 2016.